Review and road test of the Jaguar F-PACE

 Given the Jaguar Land Rover company background, this could have been little more than a re-badged Range Rover Sport beneath the skin.
 In the event, it turned out to be very much its own car, with underpinnings owing far more to Jaguar's XE and XF saloons.
 The only issue at launch was a slightly restricted range of engines, someting that's been put right within this improved model range.

 These days, the 2.0-litre diesel unit that almost all buyers want is available in an efficient 163PS 'E-Performance' guise, as well as in the 180PS form that most customers choose.
 As before, an AWD system is optional further down the range.
 Go for the pokier 180PS unit and there's the option of auto transmission with either AWD or rear wheel drive if you want it.
 The 2.0-litre Ingenium diesel can also be ordered in high-output 240PS '25d'-badged form, where it can get to 62mph in just 7.2s.
 At the top of the diesel line-up, the AWD 3.0 litre V6 turbodiesel variant continues on with 300PS, which allows it to reach 62mph in a brisk 6.2 seconds.
 There's also a couple of 2.0-litre Ingenium petrol versions offering either 250 or 300PS; even the 250PS version gets to 62mph in 6.8s.
-If you want to go faster, there's always the supercharged 3.0-litre petrol unit that's also found in the F-TYPE.
-0-62mph takes just 5.5 seconds while it's limited to 155mph.
+If you want to go faster, there's always the top SVR version, which uses the supercharged 5.0-litre V8 petrol unit that's also found in the F-TYPE.
+0-62mph takes just 4.3 seconds while it tops out at 176mph.

 The smaller diesel is the only engine that can be had with a manual transmission - a six-speed unit.
 The V6s are only available with the auto.
 Suspension is the same as you'd find on the XE and XF saloons, meaning double wishbones up front and Jaguar's 'Integral Link' independent setup at the rear.
 Extensive use of aluminium reduces unsprung weight improving both ride quality and handling too, both things Jaguar are renowned for.